 Liabilities that are categorized as embedded derivatives are held at fair value on the balance sheet.
 These embedded derivatives exist within variable annuities with living benefit riders as well as the index credits associated with fixed indexed annuities and indexed universal life.
 For the indexed products, the balance is recorded in Reserves for future policy benefits and the change in the fair value is recorded in Benefits paid to policy holders and beneficiaries.
-For the variable annuities, the balance is recorded in Reserves for future policy benefits and the change in the fair value is recorded in Benefits paid to policy benefits and the change in the fair value is recorded in net investment gains/(losses).
+For the variable annuities, the balance is recorded in Reserves for future policy benefits and the change in the fair value is recorded in Benefits paid to policy holders and beneficiaries.
+For the variable annuities, the balance is recorded in Reserves for future policy benefits and the change in the fair value is recorded in net investment gains/(losses).